AI-generated (Gemini Pro)

 Why this is dangerous

 When trackers run before consent, users are tracked without permission.
-That violates GDPR (and similar laws): you are processing personal data without a lawful basis.
-Regulators and plaintiffs increasingly use technical evidence — e.g. network traffic showing requests before consent — to assess compliance.
-Bypass is not a minor oversight; it is a direct compliance failure.
+That violates GDPR and ePrivacy law: you are processing personal data without a lawful basis.
+For example, in September 2025, France's CNIL fined SHEIN €150 million specifically because cookies were placed before consent, demonstrating that regulators now use runtime evidence to assess compliance.
+Bypass is not a minor oversight; it is a direct compliance failure that can result in substantial fines.

-Learn more: Cookie consent guide.
+Learn more: Cookie banner compliance guide.

 Why you don't see it

 Bypass happens in the background: scripts load, requests go out, and the page may look normal.
 If you only read the HTML or do a one-off manual check, you can miss trackers that load or fire later.
-Runtime monitoring — observing the full session in a real browser, including network traffic and script execution — can show what actually ran and when.
+Runtime monitoring — observing the full session in a real browser, including network traffic — can show what actually ran and when.
 That is why automated runtime compliance scans are necessary to detect consent bypass.

 How SecureSpells detects bypass